The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Olga Fishman is a Neurologist in Middletown, New York.
+Olga Fishman is a Neurologist practicing medicine in Middletown, New York.
 Dr. Fishman is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Memory Loss, Epilepsy, Seizures, and Migraine.
+She is also highly rated in 33 other conditions, according to our data.
+Her clinical expertise encompasses Memory Loss, Epilepsy, Seizures, and Migraine.

 Advanced in Opsoclonus-Myoclonus Syndrome